pbeart/gctools/README.md

 ## Install

 1. `git clone` this repo & `cd` into it as usual
-2. Run `yarn` to install top-level dependencies.
+2. Run `yarn install` to install top-level dependencies.
 3. To make `gctools` accessible globally, run `yarn link`